dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - `exit()` at `Pi`
         - set state to `Released` and `Reply` to all queued requests
 - properties
-    - safety
-        - 2 processes can't both have access to critical section
+    - safety: 2 processes can't both have access to critical section
-    - liveness
+    - liveness: if a process enters CS, its request will eventually be granted
     - ordering: causality
         - by Lamport timestamp
 - performance